-The Group's management believes that they have c) considered reasonable and supportable information that is relevant and available without undue cost and effort for this purpose.
-Such assessment has taken the quantitative and d) qualitative historical information and also, the forward-looking analysis.
+The Group's management believes that they have c) considered reasonable and supportable information that is relevant and available without undue cost and effort for ECL assessment.
+Such assessment has taken the d) quantitative and qualitative historical information and also, the forward-looking analysis.

-We have identified the ECL assessment of debt instrument at amortised cost by the Group's management as a key audit matter because the carrying amount of debt e) instrument at amortised cost was significant to the consolidated financial statements and the ECL assessment of the balance required significant judgement and involved high level of uncertainty.
+We have identified the ECL assessment of debt instrument at amortised cost by the Group's management as a key audit matter because the carrying amount of debt e) instrument at amortised cost was significant to the consolidated financial statements and the ECL assessment of the balance required significant judgement and involved high level of uncertainty. f)

-Related disclosures are included in Notes 2, 19 and 33 to the consolidated financial statements.
+Related disclosures are included in Notes 2, 18 and 31 to the consolidated financial statements.